 VI.
 Ties

-In the case of a tie in weight scoring during a tournament, the biggest bass will be used to determine the higher score.
+In the case of a tie in weight scoring during a regular season tournament or the Club TOC, the biggest bass will be used to determine the higher score.
 If a tie remains, a coin toss will determine the higher score.

-In the case of a tie in points scoring at the end of the season, the biggest daily catch will be used to determine the higher score.
+In the case of a tie in points scoring at the end of the regular season, the biggest daily tournament catch will be used to determine the higher score.
 If a tie remains, the biggest bass will be used.
 If a tie continues to remain, a coin toss will determine the higher score.

+In the case of a tie in the weight of the biggest bass during a regular season club tournament or the Club TOC, the biggest weight scoring (bag) at that tournament will be used to determine the higher score.
+If a tie remains, a coin toss will determine the higher score.

 VII.
 Permitted Fishing Methods